Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 - The Bears have a +221 scoring differential, topping opponents by 6.9 points per game.
 They're putting up 77.2 points per game to rank 52nd in college basketball and are giving up 70.3 per outing to rank 184th in college basketball.

-- Baylor records 30.2 rebounds per game (266th in college basketball) compared to the 29.2 of its opponents.
+- Baylor averages 30.2 rebounds per game (266th in college basketball) compared to the 29.2 of its opponents.

-- Baylor makes 9.7 three-pointers per game (14th in college basketball) while shooting 37.2% from deep (35th in college basketball).
-It is making 2.9 more threes per outing than its opponents, who drain 6.8 per game while shooting 32.2%.
+- Baylor makes 2.9 more threes per game than the opposition, 9.7 (14th in college basketball) compared to its opponents' 6.8.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.